Sorted the paperwork? Practise the interview at Opaige

 Pick your niche and target market

-The most profitable niches: Nigerian/African japa (Europe, UK, Canada, US), South Asian student visas, corporate employee relocation, travel agents adding visa services to their existing business.
+The most profitable niches: Nigerian/African japa (Europe, UK, Canada, US), South Asian student visas, corporate relocation, travel agents adding visa services.
 Narrow focus beats broad offerings early on.

 04